axruff/TransferLearning/README.md

 <!--- ------------------------------------------------------------------------------- -->
 <!--- =============================================================================== -->
 <!--- ------------------------------------------------------------------------------- -->

+The environment that we have full access to (i.e. simulator) **source domain** and the environment that we would like to transfer the model to **target domain** (i.e. physical world).
+Training happens in the source domain.
+We can control a set of N randomization parameters in the source domain eξ with a configuration ξ, sampled from a randomization space.

+## Uniform Randomization

 [2017 - Domain Randomization for Transferring Deep Neural Networks from Simulation to the Real World](https://arxiv.org/abs/1703.06907)